 We have never declared or paid any cash dividends or distributions on our capital stock.
 We currently intend to retain our future earnings to support operations and to finance expansion and therefore we do not anticipate paying any cash dividends on our common stock in the foreseeable future.
 Since we do not intend to pay cash dividends, your ability to receive a return on your investment will depend on any future appreciation in the market value of our common stock.
-There is no guarantee that our common stock or Series A Preferred Stock will appreciate or even maintain the price at which our holders have purchased such securities.
+There is no guarantee that our common stock, Series A Preferred Stock or Series B Preferred Stock will appreciate or even maintain the price at which our holders have purchased such securities.

-There is no active, public market for the Series A Preferred Shares being offered in this offering.
+There is no active, public market for the Series A Preferred Shares or Series B Preferred Shares being offered in this offering.

-There is no established public trading market for the Series A Preferred Shares being offered in this offering.
-We do not intend to apply to list the Series A Preferred Shares on a securities exchange.
-Without an active trading market, the liquidity of the Series A Preferred Shares will be limited.
+There is no established public trading market for the Series A Preferred Shares or Series B Preferred Shares being offered in this offering.
+We do not intend to apply to list the Series A Preferred Shares or Series B Preferred Shares on a securities exchange.
+Without an active trading market, the liquidity of the Series A Preferred Shares and Series B Preferred Shares will be limited.

-Holders of Series A Preferred Stock will have limited voting rights.
+The Series A Preferred Stock and Series B Preferred Stock have limited voting rights.

-Holders of Series A Preferred Stock will not have the right to vote for members of the Company's board of directors and will not vote on an as-converted to common stock basis for matters brought before the Company's common stockholders.
+Holders of Series A Preferred Stock and holders of Series B Preferred Stock will not have the right to vote for members of the Company's board of directors and will not vote on an as-converted to common stock basis for matters brought before the Company's common stockholders.
 The holders of Series A Preferred Stock will have the right to vote only on certain material changes in the terms of the Series A Preferred Stock and on other matters as may be required by Delaware law.
+The holders of Series B Preferred Stock will have the right to vote only on certain material changes in the terms of the Series B Preferred Stock and on other matters as may be required by Delaware law.